John Bruce Wallace: Personal life

 John finds supplemental expression through painting and computer generated art.
 The need to express graphically traces back to when he was in grade school.
 As with his musical sound statements the concern is with the human condition and how we find ourselves in an alienating environment.
 Figurative images have explored the emotional aspects of the human experience, painted in oil done in a style that incorporated the use of his fingers in lieu of brushes; abstract images have explored the definition of the surface, as–well-as color.
 He has exhibited in several shows in New York City and Washington, DC, as-well-as, shows in Chicago, Minneapolis, Missouri, Maryland, Maine, and Virginia.

 He also holds degrees in Philosophy from the University of Southern Maine (USM) and Information Systems Management from the University of Maryland University College (UMUC), a Certificate in Information Management from UMUC, and a Certificate in Legal Studies from Antioch School of Law.
 He studied philosophy at the University of Oregon.
 He has published a monograph in philosophy on Solipsism titled Genesis: Involvement: Generation "Deals with the philosophical issues concerning the problems of solipsism: the search for the 'self' and its relation to the world.
 Addressing such traditional questions as the nature of epistemological certainty, metaphysics, and the adequacy of logic and science as foundations of thought, the author expands his investigation to include an examination of the individual and the social sciences.
 The author draws upon the thought of various philosophers, contending that both metaphysical solipsism and epistemological solipsism are faulty notions seeded in an equally faulty endeavor The Quest for Certainty, concluding that it is necessary to return to the Socratic maxim, 'Know Thyself', as a pluralistic field of consciousness.", as well as papers on Artificial Intelligence and Consciousness, and Information Systems Management.

-In the early 1990s John became afflicted with Ménière's disease/syndrome a long term, progressive vestibular condition affecting the balance and hearing parts of the inner ear.
+In the early 1990s John was diagnosed with Ménière's disease/syndrome a long term, progressive vestibular condition affecting the balance and hearing parts of the inner ear.
 Symptoms are acute attacks of vertigo (severe dizziness), fluctuating tinnitus, increasing deafness.
 As it progresses the vertigo may be less severe; however there may be periods of imbalance, adding to the distress.
 In the later stages tinnitus is more prominent and fluctuating hearing loss worsens.
 There is permanent damage to the balance organ and significant balance problems are common, presenting unique challenges to performances and recording.
 To overcome the hearing loss John has developed an increase in the finger sensations of how each note and cord vibrates, relying as much on the characteristic vibration of each tone as the aural/sonic identity of that tone.
 In 2010 his right hand was severely mangled by a dog bite, again presenting unique challenges for John since his playing style incorporates use of fingers, pick, and various other sections of the right hand in bringing forth the tones he prefers.